Package 'piar'

 By default, missing elemental indexes will propagate when aggregating the index.
 Missing elemental indexes can be due to both missingness of these values in x, and the presence of elemental aggregates in pias that are not part of x.
 Setting na.rm = TRUE ignores missing values, and is equivalent to parental (or overall mean) imputation.
 As an aggregated price index generally cannot have missing values (for otherwise it can't be chained over time and weights can't be price updated), any missing values for a level of pias are removed and recursively replaced by the value of its immediate parent.

-In most cases aggregation is done with an arithmetic mean (the default), and this is detailed in chapter 8 (pp. 190–198) of the CPI manual (2020).
+In most cases aggregation is done with an arithmetic mean (the default), and this is detailed in chapter 8 (pp. 190–198) of the CPI manual (2020), with analogous details in chapter 9 of the PPI manual (2004).
 Aggregating with a non-arithmetic mean follows the same steps, except that the elemental indexes are aggregated with a mean of a different order (e.g., harmonic for a Paasche index), and the method for price updating the weights is slightly different.
 Note that, because aggregation is done with a generalized mean, the resulting index is consistent-in-aggregation at each point in time.

 Aggregating percent-change contributions uses the method in chapter 9 of the CPI manual (equations 9.26 and 9.28) when aggregating with an arithmetic mean.
 With a non-arithmetic mean, arithmetic weights are constructed using gpindex::transmute_weights(r, 1)() in order to apply this method.